ayushjha20/Student_Management/README.md

-# JDBC Student Management App
+JDBC Student Management System

-This repository contains the source code and resources for building a Student Management App using JDBC (Java Database Connectivity).
-The project is inspired by the crash course provided by the YouTube channel "Learn Code with Durgesh," which can be found [here](https://www.youtube.com/watch?v=lZbl7Q21t4s).

-JDBC is a Java API that allows Java programs to interact with relational databases.
-This project leverages JDBC to create a comprehensive student management system that can perform CRUD (Create, Read, Update, Delete) operations on student records stored in a database.
+This repository contains a Student Management System developed using Core Java, JDBC, and MySQL.
+The application is designed to perform CRUD (Create, Read, Update, Delete) operations for managing student records efficiently through database connectivity.

+The project demonstrates the practical implementation of JDBC concepts, SQL operations, and database interaction in Java applications.

-## Key Features
+Key Features

-- Connect to a database using JDBC and establish a connection with the database server.
+Establish database connectivity using JDBC
-- Create tables to store student information using SQL statements.
-- Implement functionality to add, retrieve, update, and delete student records in the database.
-- Build a user-friendly command-line interface for interacting with the application.
-- Utilize JDBC prepared statements to prevent SQL injection attacks and enhance security.
+Add new student records to the database
+View and manage existing student details
+Update student information dynamically
+Delete student records securely
-- Perform database CRUD operations with persistance in a running database server.
+Perform CRUD operations using SQL queries

-## Getting Started

-To get started with the project, follow the step-by-step tutorial provided by Learn Code with Durgesh [here](https://www.youtube.com/watch?v=lZbl7Q21t4s&t=1364s).
-The tutorial covers the basics of JDBC and guides you through the process of building the Student Management App.
+Utilize PreparedStatement for secure and efficient database handling Console-based user interface for smooth interaction

+Technologies Used
+Core Java
+JDBC
+MySQL
+SQL
+Project Objective

+The objective of this project is to understand database connectivity in Java and implement real-world CRUD functionalities using JDBC and MySQL.

 ## Usage